Best time to travel to Fuerteventura

 How to get around in Fuerteventura

 The best way to visit Fuerteventura is by car, therefore, I recommend renting a car.
 If this is not an option, you can visit Fuerteventura by public transport but you will be quite limited.

 In this Fuerteventura travel guide, I recommend renting a car in Fuerteventura through Cicar or Cabrea Medina.
 Both companies are part of the same conglomerate.
 I recommend them because, unlike other companies, they do not ask for a security deposit and the rental already includes comprehensive insurance.
 Also, the price is very competitive.
 Both companies are very trustworthy.

 The only problem is that, during high season, these companies usually sell out very quickly, unless you rent the vehicle well in advance.
-If this is the case, I advise you to use Auto Europe to find the best car rental rates in Fuerteventura.
+If this is the case, I advise you to use Discover Cars to find the best car rental rates.

 As for the type of vehicle, it is advisable to opt for an all-wheel drive since there are many dirt roads, such as the one that leads to Cofete Beach.
 However, with an ordinary car you can manage.
 You’ll just have to be more careful.

 If you are not able to rent a vehicle in Fuerteventura, I recommend using public transport.
 The most used means of transport, for those who are not going to move around the island in their own vehicle, is the bus.
 The bus network connects the main towns on the island.
 It also connect some towns to some beaches.

 On Tiadhe’s website (intercity transport company in Fuerteventura) you can check the bus routes and schedules.
 The average price is €1.50 per ticket, therefore, it is the cheapest way to get around Fuerteventura.